kaymen99/sales-outreach-automation-langgraph/README.md

 # AI-Sales-Outreach

 I developed an AI-powered lead outreach automation system that integrates with HubSpot and LinkedIn to streamline lead research and outreach.
-This project includes automated lead research, lead scoring, identification of company pain points, and personalized communication via email, video, and call scripts.
+This project includes monitoring Hubspot contacts list, automated lead research, lead scoring, identification of company pain points, and personalized communication via email, video, and call scripts.

 - **Integrate with HubSpot CRM to fetch new leads and record contacts updates.**
 - **Research leads on LinkedIn and score them based on specified business rules.**